jpmonettas/reagent-flowgraph/README.md

 <img src="/doc/images/reagent-tree-example-simple.png?raw=true"/>

 A more colorful example.
-Supouse we want to draw some aspects of the clojurescript compiler analisis tree.
+Supouse we want to draw some aspects of the clojurescript analyzer output tree.

 ```clojure
 (ns tester.core